Summertime Car Safety Tips for Parents

 - Create a parent-teen driving agreement that each party signs as a way to commit to established family rules and safe driving behaviors

-To read the rest the complete list of the AAA’s tips as well as teen driving statistics, please click here: https://www.wsls.com/news/the-100-deadliest-days-of-teen-driving-in-2017-have-begun.
+Please read the complete list of the AAA’s tips as well as teen driving statistics.

 According to their Director of State Relations, parents serve as the first line of defense for keeping teens safer on American roadways.
 By educating teens on the dangers they will face as well as being solid role models by not using cell phones and always wearing a seatbelt, the chances that your teenager will practice safe driving behaviors increases.

-Philadelphia Personal Injury Lawyers at Galfand Berger, LLP Advocate for Victims of Car Accidents
+Philadelphia Car Accident Lawyers at Galfand Berger, LLP Advocate for Victims of Car Accidents